stefanbesler/struckig/README.md

 # Continuous integration

 Continuous integration has not really arrived in Operational technology (OT) -- yet.
 Some colleguages from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be publically available.
 Luckily, they agreed with me to let me try their tools as an alpha/beta tester with this project.
-For more information on this topic, please contact info[at]zeugwerk.at ; In the meantime I thank @pfurma and @seehma for letting me use their build environment in this early development stage of their DevOps tools.
+For more information on this topic, please contact [Zeugwerk](mailto:info@zeugwerk.at); In the meantime I thank [@Zeugwerk](https://github.com/Zeugwerk) for letting me use their build environment in this early development stage of their DevOps tools.

 # Example

 The following (advanced) examples shows how to use (st)ruckig to calculate a 2-step positioning profile for a single axis.
  - The first step moves the axis from a start position (47mm) to a target position (18mm) with a *high* velocity and an end-velocity of -50mm/s.
  - From that point the profile is *switched* such that the axis continues to moves "slowly" (speed: 50mm/s) to its final destination (9mm) where the axis stops moving.
 ```

 PROGRAM Example02_PositionProfile_2Steps